 Toasting on a griddle.
 Crank up the grill to high, heat the griddle, and back it down to just above medium.
 Add enough butter to coat it well, and when it is melted, place the bread on and press it gently with a spatula so the surface is in contact with the oil.
 Close the lid and give it 5-10 minutes on the first side until it is golden.
 The second side should not take as long.

-5) Transfer the toast to serving plates immediately and crown it with the toppings of your choice.
+5) Serve.
+Transfer the toast to serving plates immediately and crown it with the toppings of your choice.
 Serve with coffee.

 "I generally avoid temptation unless I can't resist it."Mae West